diallodev221/ecommerce-microservices/README.md

 The API Gateway is responsible for routing requests to the appropriate service.
 It also provides cross-cutting concerns such as authentication and rate limiting.

-## Getting Started

-To get started with this project, follow these steps:

-1. Clone the repository.
-2. Set up the MySQL database by running the script `database.sql` in the `database` directory.
-3. Update the database configuration in the `application.yml` file in each service.
-4. Start the services in the following order: Eureka Server, Config Server, Product Service, Order Service, Inventory Service, and API Gateway.

 ## Conclusion

 This project demonstrates how to build an e-commerce system using microservices architecture.
 Each service is built using Spring Boot and communicates with other services using REST API.
 The system is highly scalable, fault-tolerant, and easy to maintain.